duplicity

 --compare-data

 Enable data comparison of regular files on action verify.
-This conducts a verify as described above to verify the integrity of the backup archives,
+This conducts a verify as described above to verify the integrity of the backup archives, but additionally compares

-but additionally compares restored files to those in target_directory.
+restored files to those in target_directory.
 Duplicity will not replace any files in target_directory.
-Duplicity will exit
+Duplicity will exit with a non-zero error level if the files do not

-level 4 or higher, it will log a message for each file that differs from its equivalent in target_directory.
+correctly verify or if any files from the archive differ from those in target_directory.
+On verbosity level 4 or higher, it will log a message for each file that differs from

 --copy-links

 Resolve symlinks during backup.
-Enabling this will resolve & back up the symlink's file/folder data instead of the symlink itself, potentially
+Enabling this will resolve & back up the symlink's file/folder data instead of the symlink itself, potentially increasing the size of the

 --dry-run